-HL7, HEALTH LEVEL SEVEN and FHIR are the registered trademarks of Health Level Seven International.
+&lt;sup>3 HL7 is the registered trademark of Health Level Seven International.

-Considerations: The logging of the query event is clearly appropriate.
-However, there are requirements introduced by the ATNA Secure Node Actor that are not applicable to our scenario where the Audit Source IS the Audit Record Repository itself: the ARR is required to send audit messages via UDP or TLS.
+- wide range of real world situations, ranging from sites that must process tens of thousands of syslog messages per second to sites that manage a few hundred per day.
+Some sites deal only with major level ATNA security events.
+Some sites deal with syslog reports of every network connection, ping, firewall warning, etc. Decision: New ITI-20 makes it clear that these issues are decided during implementation and deployment. - 9.
+Have two endpoints one for syslog, one for ATNA?
+Have one and let parameters separate?
+Have two and permit ATNA parameters on syslog?
+Have two and permit syslog parameters ATNA (FHIR will generate 400 bad request unless there is a FHIR extension defined)?
+Decision: two endpoints, one FHIR based and one for generic syslog. - 10.
+Should Audit Record Repository always be required grouping with secure node/application or only when it does forwarding?
+ARR often have lots of PHI, so secure node may be generally appropriate.
+What about all the other syslog uses? - Considerations: The logging of the query event is clearly appropriate.
+However, there are requirements introduced by the ATNA Secure Node that are not applicable to our scenario where the Audit Source IS the Audit Record Repository itself: the ARR is required to send audit messages via UDP or TLS.
 We SHOULD mandate the creation of audit messages structured in accordance to ATNA structure and no other transport requirements.
 There is another point to take in consideration: once the ATNA query is made, an audit message is created.
-Should this audit be returned into the same transaction (query Response)?

-Answer: This is a very important implementation decision, and IHE cannot define requirement for this.
+Should this audit be returned into the same transaction (query Response)? - 265 Answer: This is a very important implementation decision, and IHE cannot define requirement for this.